Agency, Dignity, & Dice

 Jonathan Rabida

+A practice report documenting this framework has been submitted to the American Journal of Recreation Therapy.
 To the author's knowledge, this represents the first documented program serving adults with IDD through sustained, full-complexity TTRPG programming at community recreation scale, with a structured pipeline for developing independent facilitators from the participant population.

 Interested in the framework?